Alachisoft/NCache-Solutions/PostGreSQLNotifyExtensibleDependency/README.md

 ### Introduction

-This project highlights the NCache **NotifyExtensibleDependency** feature and how it can be used to synchronize NCache with a PostgreSQL database. [**NotifyExtensibleDependency**](https://www.alachisoft.com/resources/docs/ncache/prog-guide/notification-extensible-dependency.html) is a cache synchronization strategy for tackling the stale data problem, to be discussed shortly.
+This project highlights the NCache **NotifyExtensibleDependency**, **ReadThruProvider**, **Resync** feature and how it can be used to synchronize NCache with a PostgreSQL database. [**NotifyExtensibleDependency**](https://www.alachisoft.com/resources/docs/ncache/prog-guide/notification-extensible-dependency.html) is a cache synchronization strategy for tackling the stale data problem, to be discussed shortly.
 Its primary purpose is to give the solution architect the flexibility to integrate a **real-time customized** logic that monitors and processes datastore change notifications **directly** into the cache hosting processes running on the cache servers.

+[**ReadThruProvider**](https://www.alachisoft.com/resources/docs/ncache/prog-guide/configure-read-through-provider.html) will use your custom read-through provider to communicate with the back-end data source.
+Using this you can incorporate your custom logic to load data from the configured data source.
+In Read-Through Caching, NCache will call your provider to load data from the data source behind the get call, in case of a cache miss.

-In this scheme, the developer deploys a provider containing the datastore state-change monitoring and processing logic behind the depedency along with the lifecycle hooks into the NCache servers.
+In this scheme, the developer deploys a provider(NotifiyExtensibleDependencyProvider and ReadThruprovider) containing the datastore state-change monitoring and processing logic behind the depedency along with the lifecycle hooks into the NCache servers.
 The servers then invoke the dependency-related methods which encapsulate the custom logic and determine whether or not to remove the associated cached item.
 The main strengths of this feature are as follows:

 - **Stale Data Problem Mitigation**

   Although using NCache with PostgreSQL boosts application performance, there is one issue that needs to be kept in mind.
 When you start caching with a primary data store such as PostgreSQL, two copies of the same data will be created, one in the primary data store and the other in the cache.
 Any direct update to the database data could render the cache data stale.
 With **NotifyExtensibleDependency**, not only are we taking advantage of the increased read performance provided by NCache, but we can also make sure that stale data does not persist in the cache.

+  If you have configured the read thru provider you can choose to check the rsync options to true with the NotifyExtensibleDependency so when the object get invalidated or expired NCache automatically loads the data from the database using the configured ReadThruProvider.

 - **Native NCache API Support**